-Auto performance tuning and AL fairness
+Auto performance tuning and AL fairness ;

-Resetting a port
+Resetting a port ,

-Testing ports
+Testing ports ,

-Mapping ports
+Mapping ports )

-Appendix A. Getting help and technical assistance 109
+Appendix A. Getting help and technical assistance ;

-Before you call
+Before you call 5

-Using the documentation
+Using the documentation į

-Getting help and information from the World Wide Web
+Getting help and information from the World Wide Web į

-Software service and support
+Software service and support Ł

-Hardware service and support
+Hardware service and support ;

-Taiwan product service
+Taiwan product service ;

-Appendix B. Notices 113
+Appendix B. Notices ,

-Trademarks
+Trademarks ;

-Important notes
+Important notes ;

 Glossary

-Index 121
+Index }

 Chapter 1.
-Lenovo Flex System FC3171 8 Gb SAN Switch
+Lenovo Flex System FC3171 8 Gb Pass-thru

-The Lenovo® Flex SystemTM FC3171 8 Gb SAN Switch is a full-fabric switch that can be converted to a pass-thru module when configured in transparent mode.
+The Lenovo® Flex SystemTM FC3171 8 Gb Pass-thru is a transparent switch that is not visible to the fabric when connected to another switch or device that supports N\Port ID Virtualization (NPIV).
 This product installs in an Lenovo Flex System chassis.

-This User's Guide contains information and instructions for managing the Lenovo Flex System FC3171 8 Gb SAN Switch using QuickTools.
-This information includes a description of the QuickTools menus and displays, fabric management tasks, switch management tasks, and port management tasks.
+This User's Guide contains information and instructions for managing the Lenovo Flex System FC3171 8 Gb Pass-thru using QuickTools.
+This information includes a description of the QuickTools menus and displays, switch management tasks, and port management tasks.